BNN-UPC/GNNetworkingChallenge/README.md

-# Graph Neural Networking Challenge 2023: Creating a Network Digital Twin with Real Network Data
+# Graph Neural Networking Challenge 2023

+**Update September 27th: predict.py script uploaded.
+Now you can make a submission for the toy dataset to ensure you can generate correctly formatted submissions.**

 For more information about this challenge go to: https://bnn.upc.edu/challenge/gnnet2023